Adhithya03/ElectricalEngineer/content/post/em/Armature windings.md

 ![Turn](/EM/turn.jpg)

-*Book referred - Electrical machine design by A.K.Sawhney*
+*Book referred - Electrical machine design by A.K.Sawhney*(Sorry I couldn't find the pdf version of this book.)